VidderSC/Google_IT_Automation_with_Python_Professional_Certificate_in_Coursera/README.md

-# Google_IT_Automation_with_Python_Professional_Certificate_in_Coursera
-Google IT Automation with Python Professional Certificate in Coursera
+# Google IT Automation with Python Professional Certificate in Coursera

 Here I will save the progress and files that I will be creating while following the course.

-[!NOTE]
+> [!NOTE]
-These files are not required to be created and I'm just doing it so I have them recorded somewhere.
+> These files are not required to be created and I'm just doing it so I have them recorded somewhere.

 You are welcome to check them if you like.